millebesso/ai/README.md

 # ai
 A curated list of ai-related articles

+## Theory

+* [Deep dive into LLMs like ChatGPT](https://anfalmushtaq.com/articles/deep-dive-into-llms-like-chatgpt-tldr) - A TL;DR of a longer video (linked) of how LLMs work.

 ## Comparisons

 * [Artificial Analysis](https://artificialanalysis.ai/) - Artificial Analysis provides benchmarking and related information to support people & organizations in choosing the right model for their use-case and which provider to use for that model.